coracle-social/pomade/README.md

 }
 ```

-The email service waits until at least `signers_threshold` shards have been received and sends all `shard_ciphertext` values to the decrypted `email`.
+The email service waits until `count` shares have been received and sends the group and all shares to the decrypted `email` in the following format:

+`base58(group_ciphertext + share_ciphertext * n)`

-The user can then copy the encrypted shards into their recovery client, which uses the `recovery key` the user generated at the beginning of the process to decrypt all shards and reconstitute the user's secret key.
+The user can copy this payload into their recovery client, which uses the `recovery key` the user generated at the beginning of the process to decrypt all shares and reconstitute the user's secret key.

 ### Login

-This is very similar to the recovery process, except that the client never sees the user's secret key, and it requires _all_ registered bunkers to respond in order to restore the signing session.

 To log in to a user's existing signing session by email alone, a client must request the user's email and get its `sha256` hash.
 Then, it must generate a new single-use `login key`.
 It then sends this to each signer using a `kind REQUEST_OTP` event: